Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Acknowledgments

 \section{Acknowledgments}

 This study is financed by the European Union's NextGenerationEU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project No BG-RRP-2.004-0008.
 The authors are thankful to Pierre Patie for his usual unusual resourcefulness in spotting probabilistic relations as in Theorem \ref{thm:mainPr}.
+We also thank the anonymous reviewers for their thoughtful questions, comments, and suggestions, which led to improvements throughout the paper, in particular motivating Remarks \ref{rem: factor} and \ref{rem: DoneyMaller} and improving the presentation.